 First Year Commission Versus Renewal-Driven Commission

-First, there are some products are geared toward giving you a large, upfront commission.
+First, some products pay a large, upfront commission.

 Let’s dive into both of these a little more.

-1. First-year commission-driven products
+First-year commission-driven products include products like:

-For example, if you write $100,000 in business, $7,000 each year, therefore, would pay out to you in some form of renewal.
+For example, if you write $100,000 in final expense business, you receive $7,000 a year in renewal commissions.

 The opposite of a first-year commission-driven product is a renewal-driven product.

-Most Medicare products pay $200-$300 each year you can keep the business on the books.
+Most Medicare products pay $200-$300 each year you keep the business on the books.

 Now, why would somebody be interested in a product where you get that money slower over time?